[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 12-18-2006 by Ord. No. 30-2006. Amendments noted where applicable.]

-The Town of Boonton Police Department shall be empowered to remove any vehicle parking in violation of this article when the owner or operator of said motor vehicle or other vehicle has refused or failed to remove said vehicle upon notice by the Police Department, or its said owner or operator is unavailable to receive said notice.
+The Town of Boonton Police Department shall be empowered to remove any vehicle parking in violation of this section when the owner or operator of said motor vehicle or other vehicle has refused or failed to remove said vehicle upon notice by the Police Department, or its said owner or operator is unavailable to receive said notice.
 When a vehicle is so removed from the streets of the Town of Boonton, the owner of said vehicle, before being entitled to the recovery of possession of said vehicle, shall pay all reasonable charges for towing, storage and any other expense incurred in the removal of said vehicle.
-In addition to the other charges established within § 276-4 (Towing fees), the owner of the vehicle shall be liable for the additional cost of $40 if, in the event of an order for the vehicle to be towed or removed, snow must be removed from around the vehicle in order to get access to it.
+In addition to the other charges established within Chapter 276, Towing, § 276-4, Fees, the owner of the vehicle shall be liable for the additional fee as provided in Chapter 130, Fees, Article III, General Penalty, if, in the event of an order for the vehicle to be towed or removed, snow must be removed from around the vehicle in order to get access to it.

 In shall be unlawful for the owner or operator of any motor vehicle or other vehicle to park in a space designated for the parking of a vehicle with a valid handicap parking permit.
 Permits can be permanent in the form of hangtags or license plates as well as temporary permits.
 The Town will honor out-of-state permits as long as said permits are valid in the state of issue.
 Handicapped parking zones: In accordance with the provisions of N.J.S.A.
 39:4-138(o) and N.J.S.A.
 39:4-197.5, those parking spaces described in this section shall be designated and established as handicapped parking zones subject to the provisions of N.J.S.A.
 39:4-204 et seq., and the applicable regulations: